ivre/ivre/web/static/doc/_sources/dev/tests.rst.txt

 --------------

-Tests are run with several MongoDB and PostgreSQL versions, as well as TinyDB, SQLite and Elasticsearch for each pull requests.
+Tests are run with several MongoDB and PostgreSQL versions, as well as Elasticsearch for each pull requests.
 The tests run with Python 3.12 to 3.14.

 The configurations are in the `.github/workflows/*.yml` YAML files.